avasharafi/Semantic-Data-Web/README.md

 The whole project organised in:

-- data folder: contains some query samples and sample files to upload.
+- data folder: contains some query samples and two sample files to upload.
 - Notebook folder: contains .ipynb version of code.
 - asset: contains style sheet.
 - src : contains python source codes of dashboard.